I hate my photos. They look like photos a five year old could get.”

 So they slap on a wide angle lens and snap away.

 Thing is, wide angle lenses distort, especially around the edges.
 They give the photo a stretched or curved look.
 If you’re one of the people not smack of the center of the photo then you’re stretched and curved into twice your width.
-Like that guy on the left.
+Like that guy on the left with the extraordinary large shoulder.
 Whoa.
 Not too flattering.

 Many photographers simply don’t see what’s right in front of them.
 They take a portrait of the wedding couple or a family photo at a wedding and the sunlight’s peeking through from the side and touches bits of people’s faces causing uneven lighting.
 The edge of someone’s nose or their chin or their cheek now has big bright spots.